mounikamona155/training-content/06/Notes/Services Notes.md

     - Easy setup and extend for REST over SOAP service.
     - Statelessness of RESTful service is helpful in scalability.
     - Reachability of clients because of HTTP as we have more devices supporting HTTP.
+- **Why  still some industries are sticked to SOAP Service**
+    - Because they offers exposing API via different protocols
+    - Eg: Banks only want the Services and data exposed via their private network.

 # HTTP in brief
 - Hyper Text Transfer Protocol (Secured)